NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

 SfS has been run successfully on a site close to the Lunar South Pole, at around 85.5 degrees South.
 Its size was 14336 x 11008 pixels, at 1 m/pixel.
-It used 814 LRO NAC images.
+It used 814 LRO NAC images for bundle adjustment and 420 of those for SfS.
 The shadows on the ground were observed to make a full 360 degree loop.
 A seamless terrain was created.

 The challenges encountered were that the shadows were extensive and varied drastically from image to image, and some portions of the